archit120/archit120.github.io/index.md

 <img class="profile-picture" src="archit.jpg">

 Hi!
-I am Archit, a junior at Indian Institute of Technology, Kharagpur currently completing a BS+MS major in Mathematics and Computing with minor in Computer Science and Engineering.
+I am Archit, a senior at Indian Institute of Technology, Kharagpur currently completing a BS+MS major in Mathematics and Computing with minor in Computer Science and Engineering.
 I've had stints with competetive programming and software development.
-Currently, I'm a perception team member at Aerial Robotics Lab, Kharagpur and an independent researcher into Reinforcement Learning and Computer Vision.
-I'm also collaborating at Kharagpur Learning, Imaging and Visualization Group.
+Currently, I'm a perception team member at Aerial Robotics Lab, Kharagpur and also interested in Reinforcement Learning.

 Hit me up if you've got a cool idea regarding any of those and wish to collaborate!

 ## Present

-* Working on the GSoC Project [OpenCV bindings for Julia](https://summerofcode.withgoogle.com/dashboard/student/proposal/5306473988489216/).
-The goal is to create bindings that allow OpenCV to be integreated seamlessly with Julia.
-The binding generators are written in Python and create the wrappers automatically by reading the header files.
+* Working on a cool stealth startup.
+More coming soon!

 * Developing methods to train and infer from extremely deep and sparse neural networks while preserving performance.

 * Life?

-* Working on an app using Node.JS, Express and Ionic to automatically find riders for point to point shared rides.
-Useful in my university as the nearest major airport is 130KM away.
-The biggest challenge is solving the combinatorial optimization problem of which riders to pool with as users have friend preference but want to wait as little as possible.
-Based on ideas rooted in a minimum spanning tree.
+* Preparing for a possible spot at the ICPC-WF 2021.

 * You can find me on codeforces as [architrungta120](https://codeforces.com/profile/architrungta120).